catherinemoresco/PDFProject/README.md

 Alberto will also be working on server-side operations.

-Jonathan will be working on test coverage and helping to migrate front-end tests towards a more robust, automated system.
+Jonathan will be working on test coverage.
+He will also be helping to migrate front-end tests towards a more robust, automated system.
+In the meantime, he will contribute towards the design of a built-from-scratch front-end unit testing framework.

 ## Features